Why It Works

 - Dipping the cookies in confectioner's sugar while still hot allows their residual heat to melt the sugar and form a glaze around the cookie, no extra work required!

 My mother, the queen of Christmas cookies (even years after her death), made dozens and dozens of varieties every year.
+To get the jump on Christmas, most people bought electronics on Black Friday; my mom, on the other hand, bought butter, sugar, and nuts.
 Some of my earliest cookie memories were of her Christmas snowballs.
 Buttery and nutty and melt-in-your-mouth tender, they were delicious!
 What really intrigued me was the creamy-sugary glaze hiding beneath the powdery dusting of confectioner's sugar that gave them their name.
 It seemed inexplicable how each cookie was neatly and evenly glazed—that is, until my mom shared the secret.
-Now I'm sharing it with you.
+She rolled the warm cookies in confectioner's sugar, which melted into a glaze from the residual heat.
+Then, to get that classic snowball look, she rolled them again when cool.
+Hers were pretty awesome, so that was a reasonable starting point for me to dig deep.

 - 1 cup slivered almonds (4 1/2 ounces; 130g) (see note)